nikitavoloboev/data/docs/tools/notion.md

 # [Notion](https://www.notion.so)

-Use it for projects as a wiki of docs, notes, todos.
+Use it for projects as a wiki of docs & notes for teams.
 I [share most boards in public](../sharing/my-notion.md).
 [Super](https://super.so/) is neat tool.

 ## Notes